IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

-Importing Scrap Metal: Terms and Definitions
+Scrap Metal Imports: Terms and Definitions

 Like any other import business, understanding your product is vital for success.
 Whether you're importing scrap metal for resale or as a manufacturing component, you'll need to be familiar with certain terms unique to the business.